Kiwi Hut (km2170) – Arthur’s Pass road (km2208)

 We easily crossed the last river, the Bealey, then caught a ride for the short trip to Arthur’s Pass Village.
 Ransom, an American on holiday, actually passed us, then turned around to come back to pick us up.
 What a nice guy.
 Later, he was able to get the last bed at the backpacker.
 This was because I had just previously turned it down in favor of pitching my tent.
 Karma.

 Whew, it was a long day and I went to bed without even taking a shower.
-I was in for a long night of disturbed weather but happy to at least not be fretting about river crossings… for a few days.
+I was in for a long night of disturbed weather but happy to at least not be fretting about river crossings… for maybe a day.